khimo/khimo.github.io/bli-guides/_ideas/control-external-projectors.md

    - **TURN_ON_COMMANDS**: Commands to execute when turning on—add shades, lights, TV lifts, or any other devices here
    - **TURN_OFF_COMMANDS**: Commands to execute when turning off—restore your room to its normal state
 9. Test the macro:
-   - Turn on the renderer and select one of the inputs listed in `RENDERER_INPUTS`
+   - Turn on the audio/video device and select one of the inputs listed in `RENDERER_INPUTS`
    - Verify that the external projector turns on
-   - Select a different input or stop the renderer
+   - Select a different input or stop the device
    - Verify that the projector turns off

 ### Understanding Input Wildcards